-- HUMANITIES IN THE WESTERN TRADITION I:
+210 HUMANITIES IN THE WESTERN TRADITION I:

-ANTIQUITY TO THE RENAISSANCE
+ANTIQUITY TO THE RENAISSANCE 4 credits

 Prerequisite: 32 credit hours completed; 3300:112.
-Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the ancient Greeks through the Renaissance. - HUMANITIES IN THE WESTERN TRADITION II:
+Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the ancient Greeks through the Renaissance.

-REFORMATION TO THE PRESENT

-Prerequisite: 3400:210.
-Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the Protestant Reformation to the Present.
-211 - UNITED STATES HISTORY TO 1877 250 Historical survey from the Age of Discovery and North American colonization through the creation of the United States to the Civil War and Reconstruction. - 251 UNITED STATES HISTORY SINCE 1877 Survey of United States history from the end of Federal Reconstruction to the present.
+- 211 HUMANITIES IN THE WESTERN TRADITION II: REFORMATION TO THE PRESENT Prerequisite: 3400:210.
+Introduction to the human condition in the past as manifested in the ideas, religions, visual arts and music of Western civilization from the Protestant Reformation to the Present. - 250 UNITED STATES HISTORY TO 1877 4 credits Historical survey from the Age of Discovery and North American colonization through the creation of the United States to the Civil War and Reconstruction. - 251 UNITED STATES HISTORY SINCE 1877 4 credits Survey of United States history from the end of Federal Reconstruction to the present.